bup/bup/README.md

 From source
 -----------

- - Check out the bup source code using git:
+ - Check out the bup source code using git (for Cygwin, use a Cygwin installed git so that symlinks will work by defaul):

     ```sh
     git clone https://github.com/bup/bup